sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-a-frontend.md

 ```

 :::info
-You cannot simply call `Helloworld.compile()` at the front end, since it only works in NodeJS, not in browser.
+You cannot simply call `Helloworld.compile()` at the front-end, since it only works in NodeJS, not in browser.
 :::

 ## Integrate Wallet

-You will integrate [Panda](https://chromewebstore.google.com/detail/panda-wallet/mlbnicldlpdimbjdcncnklfempedeipj), a browser extension wallet similar to [MetaMask](https://metamask.io/), into the project.
+You will integrate [Yours Wallet](https://chromewebstore.google.com/detail/panda-wallet/mlbnicldlpdimbjdcncnklfempedeipj), a browser extension wallet, similar to [MetaMask](https://metamask.io/), into the project.

 :::info
 You can refer to this [guide](../advanced/how-to-add-a-signer.md) to add support for other wallets.